LDemetrios/TypstTuringMachine/README.md

 And, when something needs visualization, Typst is the first that comes to my head.
 And here we are...

-Huge thanks goes out to @sitandr , who helped very much with the layout look and performance!
+Huge thanks goes out to [@sitandr](https://github.com/sitandr), who helped very much with the layout look and performance!

 ### OK, show me